KOAK

 Overview

-The Port of Oakland, operator of the Oakland International Airport, and the citizens of the East Bay communities welcome you to our area.
+The Port of Oakland, operator of the San Francisco Bay Oakland International Airport, and the citizens of the East Bay communities welcome you to our area.
 In order to be a good neighbor, the Airport and the community request that you follow these recommended noise abatement procedures.
 Minimizing aircraft noise near residential areas and operating a safe and efficient air transportation system is a worldwide challenge.
 Courteous and responsible pilots make the difference by avoiding unnecessary residential over-flights and by flying as quietly as safety permits.
 Please help us maintain a good neighbor relationship with the surrounding communities by following the recommended noise management procedures, subject to weather, equipment and pilot capabilities.

 Safety always supersedes noise abatement procedures.
 Always comply with air traffic control instructions and other safety considerations caused by weather or emergencies.